Locations:

 Familial Hypercholesterolemia

-Familial hypercholesterolemia (FH) is an inherited condition that increases your risk of heart disease at a younger age than usual.
-Treatments such as cholesterol-lowering medications and dietary changes can cut down your risk by 80%.
+Familial hypercholesterolemia (FH) is a genetic disorder that increases your risk of heart disease at a younger age than usual.
+Treatments like cholesterol-lowering medications and changes in what you eat can cut down your risk by more than half.
 Letting your family know you have FH gives them the chance to get tested and get early treatment.

 Overview